 Readie argued that because Geo did not deliver the Goods ordered, payment never became due.
 Alternatively, Readie argued that notwithstanding clause 4.1 of the standard terms, it was entitled to rely on abatement (a common law remedy allowing a party to reduce the payment owed for goods or services to reflect the extent of a defect) and further that the contract did not come under the true construction of s.49(2) SGA.

 The County Court held that that clause 4.1 of Geo’s standard terms was not contrary to the Unfair Contract Terms Act 1977 and as such was capable of excluding a defence in abatement.
-The County Court did not agree with Readie and granted summary judgement, agreeing with Geo that the application of s.49(2) SGA meant that payment was to be made regardless of the fact that a defective product had been delivered.
+The County Court did not agree with Readie and granted summary judgment, agreeing with Geo that the application of s.49(2) SGA meant that payment was to be made regardless of the fact that a defective product had been delivered.
 The County Court agreed with Geo in respect of its interpretation of section 49(2) SGA and granted summary judgment.

 Readie appealed to the High Court.